wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

 ```

 Both values that were entered were returned.
 A maximum of 100 values after the specified timestamp will be returned.

-For more information on SDS APIs, see [Sequential Data Store](xref:sdsOverview).